brightersidetech/opcua_client_python/README.md

 # opcua_client_python
-A simple python OPC UA client
+A simple python OPC UA client.
+The client can be used to get data from an OPC UA server and as well set values for different on the server.

 # OPC US Server
 You can use the endpoint of your OPC UA server if you have one running already.
 A PROSYS Simulation server has been used in this implementation.